MicrosoftDocs/xamarin-docs/docs/tools/live-player/install.md

 # [iOS](#tab/ios)

-We encourage users to join the [Xamarin Live Player app _iOS Preview_](https://aka.ms/liveplayeralpha) to enjoy quick access to the latest improvements through TestFlight.
+We encourage users to join the Xamarin Live Player app iOS Preview to enjoy quick access to the latest improvements through TestFlight.
+By accessing the Xamarin Live Player, you’re agreeing to the Microsoft [Terms of Use](https://www.microsoft.com/en-us/legal/intellectualproperty/copyright/default.aspx) & [Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement).
+Microsoft may use your contact information to provide updates and special offers about Xamarin and other Microsoft products and services.
+You can unsubscribe at any time.

+To access the Xamarin Live Player iOS Preview, please complete the [TestFlight registration information](https://fastring.xamarinliveplayer.com/), after which you will receive an email from TestFlight on how to install the Xamarin Live Player iOS Preview.

 -----